The best Micro Four Thirds lenses

 9 - Sigma 56mm f/1.4 DC DN C

-Here is a very nice lens that Sigma recently released for Micro 4/3 mount.
-With a focal length equivalent to 110mm in full frame, this lens offers an incredible sharpness which already delights a lot of people!
-Note that the lens is tropicalized.
+Here is a very nice lens that Sigma released for Micro 4/3 mount.
+With a focal length equivalent to 110mm in full-frame, this lens offers excellent sharpness, which has already won over many photographers!
+Note that the lens is weather-sealed.
 In my opinion, this is a very good alternative to f/1.2 aperture lenses for a much lower price.
-There too, originally designed for APS-C.
+Again, it was originally designed for APS-C.

 10 - Olympus M.Zuiko 75mm f/1.8

-Last lens of the list for portrait photography, this very good 75mm has an excellent reputation.
-Much more suited for outdoor portraits, you will easily be able to isolate the subject from the background and produce a bokeh of remarkable quality.
+The last lens on the list for portrait photography, this very good 75mm has an excellent reputation.
+Much better suited to outdoor portraits, you will easily isolate the subject from the background and produce a bokeh of remarkable quality.
 Indoors, you will need a lot of space unless you shoot tight portraits.
-The quality of the metal fabrication is very good although it is not tropicalized!
+The quality of the metal construction is very good although it is not weather-sealed!

 You will find below a sortable summary table of the 10 optics and alternatives mentioned below.